NarubyRiverlione/steamboiler/memory-bank/progress.md

 The next milestone is to implement the condensation pump and complete the water cycle in the system, followed by implementing the energy balance approach for steam generation.
 This involves:

-1. Adding a condensation pump to pull feed water from the condenser to the boiler
-2. Implementing the energy balance approach for steam generation:
+1. Implementing the energy balance approach for steam generation:
    - Calculating the energy needed to heat water to the boiling point
    - Using remaining energy for steam generation
    - Ensuring conservation of energy throughout the system
-3. Adding an aerator between the condenser and the boiler
+2. Adding an aerator between the condenser and the boiler
-4. Implementing turbines for power generation
+3. Implementing turbines for power generation

 These improvements will make the simulation more realistic and educational, particularly for understanding the complete power generation cycle and the relationship between energy input and steam output.